ChenxinWang0210/histopathologic-cancer-detection/README.md

 Passing the entire dataset to the neural network for training is not feasible.
 We need to divide our dataset into numbers of batches.
 Training the neural network with only one epoch may not be enough.
 We need a number of epochs to combat underfitting.
 If the number of epochs is too large, we may overfit the data.
 An optimal number of epochs can be identified when the validation loss stops improving.
 Learning rate is another parameter that affects training.
 It controls how much our model learns from a training batch.
 If the learning rate is low, the training is more reliable, but it takes a lot of time for training.
 If the learning rate is high, the training may not converge.

+### Benchmark
+The benchmark model is a trained CNN from the [Kaggle kernel](https://www.kaggle.com/gomezp/complete-beginner-s-guide-eda-keras-lb-0-93).
+Kaggle splits the test data set into public and private.
+Running the benchmark kernel gives an AUC-ROC score of 0.8749 for the public test set and 0.8890 for the private test set.

 ###	Methodology
 #### 1. Data Preprocessing